 Some of my biggest losses have resulted from taking positions that are too large, so I try to stick with smaller positions to limit the risk.

 A stock’s volatility is a measure of the price variance it experiences over time.
 By figuring out the volatility, you can gain a better understanding of how the stock’s price has historically fluctuated.
 It’s an important part of your fundamental research and can give you a better understanding of how the stock might perform in the future.

 Volatility can be measured in different ways, but one of the standard methods is figuring out the standard deviation.

 According to Investopedia, which offers a tutorial for figuring out the standard deviation, “In finance, standard deviation is a statistical measurement; when applied to the annual rate of return of an investment, it sheds light on the historical volatility of that investment.”

 Volume is an indicator I care about when trading penny stocks because it helps determine the strength of a trend.
 The volume of shares is a way of looking at the number of shares of a stock that are bought and sold during a specific amount of time.

 Each transaction counts as one unit of measure.
 So, for example, if 100 shares of a stock are bought and/or sold throughout the course of a day, the volume for that day would be 100.

 Becoming a successful day trader is possible for anyone willing to put in the effort — but most people are just too lazy to put in the hard work.

 Day trading is fast paced.
 Unless you have a strong knowledge base about market mechanics, it’s easy to get in over your head.
-My is the perfect way to educate yourself, establish good study habits, and develop solid researching skills.
+My Trading Challenge is the perfect way to educate yourself, establish good study habits, and develop solid researching skills.
 These are the not-so-secret keys to success.